 PSHE and Global Learning

-To make sure we are able to effectively deliver our intention, we have invested in the Jigsaw PSHE scheme of work.
+To make sure we are able to effectively deliver our intent, we have invested in the Jigsaw PSHE scheme of work.
 This provides a spiral-based, whole school structure which ensures regular, relevant and varied PSHE teaching which develops thoughtful, confident and resilient learners.
 The Jigsaw scheme ensures coverage of not only the PSHE curriculum but also the statutory Health and Relationships Education.
-In addition to this, we use Oxfam’s guide to ‘Global Citizenship in Education’ to ensure that our learners develop as proactive, thoughtful citizens who actively engage with both local and global communities.
+In addition to this, we refer to Oxfam’s guide to ‘Global Citizenship in Education’ to ensure that our learners develop as proactive, thoughtful citizens who actively engage with both local and global communities.

-In addition to planned sequences of lessons, time is left in every term to allow teachers the freedom to deliver responsive PSHE lessons as required by their class.
+Responsive Teaching In addition to planned sequences of lessons, time is left in every term to allow teachers the freedom to deliver responsive PSHE lessons as required by their class.
 In some cases this may be in response to a national or international event - such as the COVID-19 pandemic - or it may be specific to the current needs of the class, such as a session on bereavement.

-Time is allocated weekly to PSHE learning.
+Dedicated Time Time is allocated weekly to PSHE learning.
 This time refers to dedicated PSHE lesson slots, ensuring that all objectives are covered in line with the year group overview.
 Allocating adequate time to PSHE ensures that topics can be taught, discussed and reflected on in suitable depth, which is important when developing reflective, critical thinking skills and dealing with complex concepts or emotions.

-Our children thoroughly enjoy the cross-curricular approach in their learning, and PSHE learning opportunities are often included in other areas of the curriculum.
+Cross-Curricular Opportunities Our children thoroughly enjoy the cross-curricular approach in their learning, and PSHE learning opportunities are often included in other areas of the curriculum.
 In addition to whole school Big Ideas (for example ‘Fragile Earth’) which incorporate a number of PSHE themes, PSHE has been incorporated in writing projects, class novel work, history lessons and residential trips to name just a few!

-Support is provided in lessons by the member of staff delivering the session.
+Support Support is provided in lessons by the member of staff delivering the session.
 For children who may require additional support - for example those that have been affected by a session deeply due to personal experience - 1:1 time with a teacher, member of pastoral staff or ELSA trained TA is provided.

 Children are emotionally literate and aware of their own and others’ feelings.
 They have strategies to manage their emotions and deal with challenging situations.